- Any message stating that access is denied can't be good. If you stumble across it while using your Windows 10 running device, it's actually worse.

 - Press Windows Key + X to open Win + X menu.
 Select Computer Management from the list.

-- When Computer Management window opens, navigate to Local Users and Groups > Users.
+- When the Computer Management window opens, navigate to Local Users and Groups -> Users.
 Now double click your account in the left pane.

 - Navigate to the Member Of tab and click the Add button.

 - In Enter the object names to select field enter Administrators and click Check Names.
 If everything is in order, click OK.